WHAT’S IN THIS REVIEW?

 Fast speeds aside, are there any drawbacks to consider with hide.me VPN?
 See below:

-- Streaming is locked to premium users
+- Streaming is locked behind a premium paywall

 - Limited server locations for freemium plans